Polaris-pixel/Machine-Learning-Challenge/README.md

 ## Conclusion

 In conclusion, based on the results above, the Random Forest algorithm has a higher accuracy than the Linear Regression algorithm.
-The hyperparameters tuning did help to increase the efficiency in both the models.
+The hyperparameters tuning did help to increase the accuracy of Linear Regression model, but not that of Random Forest model.
 After hyperparameters tuning, Random Forest has a slightly higher performance than Linear Regression.